kritth/BelleMaison/README.md

 ### Nice to have goodies:
 #### index.html
+- JS: Testimonial slide show, automatically changes every 10 seconds, and can force change it as well.
 - JS: Parallax header, menu should start at the center then scroll up to the top when reached 100vh.
 - JS: Parallax background on all background-image bgimg-x section.
 - JS: Switch from buttons on header to dropdown menu under certain size